oxwazz/Plugin-QGIS-SPT/README.md

 .. image:: images/Parameter.png

-**Data Satellite**
- Data Satellite is data with values obtained from the metadata used for calculate LST.
+**Data Satellite:** is data with values obtained from the metadata used for calculate LST.

 **Output Temp.**
  Output temperature is to determine the external value of the resulting temperature